Robitx/gp.nvim/README.md

     - as pure user commands without any other context in normal/insert mode
     - with current selection (using whole lines) as a context in visual/Visual mode
     - with specified range (such as `%` for the entire current buffer => `:%GpRewrite`)
+- To stop the stream of currently running gpt response you can use `:GpStop`
 - Run your own custom hook commands:
     - `:GpInspectPlugin` - inspect GPT prompt plugin object